-Businesses can help reach the Clean Trillion by investing in clean energy solutions throughout their supply chains.
-Review Ceres’ corporate sustainability benchmarking report, Roadmap for Sustainability, to check the progress many companies are already making to:
+Businesses can help reach the Clean Trillion by investing in clean energy solutions throughout their operations and supply chains.
+Review Ceres’ corporate sustainability benchmarking report, Roadmap for Sustainability, to check the progress many companies already are making to:

 - Reduce greenhouse gas emissions by 25% by 2020